ThoaShook/Fraud_Detection/README.md

 ![](images/fraudulentTrend.png)

 * Notes:
     * There are 17 fraudulent transactions over 48 hours on Sep 13th,2013.
-Thirteen of them are less than 50 euro per transaction.
+Thirteen of them are less than 50 euros per transaction.
-    * The largest amount is 354.33 euro occured at the end of the 24 hours
+    * The largest amount is 354.33 euros occured at the end of the 24 hours
     * Why the amount for each transaction is relatively small?
 Why, where, and how are some questions the banks should investigate

 V. Valid Transactions Trend